cschutijser/tpp/transport-network.md

 number.
 With an ACK, you can indicate which sequence number (and optionally which segment number) you received.
-The sequence number that you want to ACK is put in the `Acknowledgement number' field of the packet.
+The sequence number that you want to ACK is put in the 'Acknowledgement number' field of the packet.
-The segment number is put in the `Segment number' field of the packet.
+The segment number is put in the 'Segment number' field of the packet.
 When ACKing a packet, the ACK bit must be set to 1.

 Packets containing an ACK (so the ACK bit set to 1) must not contain a payload.